 Iowa graduates have job placement rates ranging from 86-100 percent, depending on their area of study, and our Pomerantz Career Center offers multiple resources to help students find internships and jobs.

 Computer science and informatics graduates work primarily in two market sectors.
-One includes the software and computer industries, from small start-ups to giants such as Microsoft, Yahoo!, and Intel.
-These offer job opportunities in software development and design, systems analysis, user-interface development and design, web development, and many other areas.
+One includes software and computer industries, from small start-ups to giants such as Microsoft, Yahoo!, and Intel.
+These offer job opportunities in software development and design, systems analysis, user-interface development and design, web development, and other areas.

 Another sector is made up of organizations whose primary business is not computing, such as banks, insurance, and other financial groups; health care organizations; consulting, media, and legal firms; entertainment companies; and the military.

 As many as one-third of the department’s graduates go into research or elect to pursue graduate studies in computer science, business, or other areas for which computer science provides a strong foundation.

 The computer science department has several corporate scholarships available each year to computer science and informatics majors in their second year and beyond.
 Recent and current scholarship sponsors include John Deere, Rockwell Collins, Cerner Corporation, the Principal Financial Group, and the Gerard P. Weeg Scholarship Foundation.
 Other awards include the Goldwater Scholarship and the George S. Schaeffer Scholarships.